gridlocdev/v/vlib/net/websocket/tests/autobahn/README.md

 # Autobahn tests

 This is the autobahn automatic tests on build.
-The performance tests are skipped due to timeouts in Github actions.
+The performance tests are skipped due to timeouts in GitHub actions.

 ## Run it locally